bekk/bekk-christmas/post/talks/the-good-the-bad-and-the-hideous-experiments-with-visual-presentation-styles.md

 How to horizontally scale infrastructure:<br>
 <img src="https://i.ibb.co/xfmTgGf/infrastructure.gif" style="border: 1px solid grey" alt="Animated infrastructure slide">

+### Good for

+* Creating stunning or surprising slides that capture people's attention by sheer audicity
+* Showing complex interactions and flow
+* Entertaining and creating emotion

 ## So… now what?

 So that's a brief intro to what I've been doing.
 And I'm pretty sure I don't really need to tell you that all of these are good ideas.
 Especially in all contexts.
 And that's the key word here: context.